Tübingen: Overview

+In 2020, the city had 90,000 inhabitants.
+Life in the city is dominated by its roughly 28,000 students rendering it the city with the youngest average population in Germany.
 In 1995, the German weekly magazine Focus published a national survey, according to which Tübingen had the highest quality of life of all cities in Germany.
 Factors taken into consideration included the infrastructure, the integration of bicycle lanes into the road system, a bus system connecting surrounding hills and valleys, late-night services, areas of the city that can be reached on foot, the pedestrianised old town, and other amenities and cultural events offered by the university.
-Tübingen is the city with the youngest average population in Germany.